Thoracic Outlet Syndrome

 If diagnosed early, most TOS cases can be treated with a combination of physical therapy, relaxation techniques, and anti-inflammatory medication.
 However, in more extreme cases, surgeons may have to cut open the thoracic outlet and relieve pressure by removing a portion of your first rib or any fibrous growths blocking the nerves and blood vessels.

 Thoracic outlet syndrome can be debilitating, and it should not be taken lightly.
 If you now have this condition due to a workplace repetitive stress injury, you may be eligible for benefits to help you recover.
-Contact a knowledgeable Raleigh workers’ compensation lawyer from the Law Office of Sam Scudder at 919-851-3311to learn more about your legal options.
+Contact a knowledgeable Morehead City workers’ compensation lawyer from the Law Office of Sam Scudder at 919-851-3311to learn more about your legal options.